CRamsan/thePythonProxy/README.md

 Prerequisites
 -------------
 This proxy is written using Python3.
-Make sure that you have it installed.
+Please make sure that you have it installed.

 References
 ----------